stallings/employee-api/README.md

 ## To Do ##

-* Use names as _id, build a function to change name (reduce database calls)
 * Use project names as _id?
-* Add an option to find by fullname http://localhost:5000/users/Nina Pulgar (don't forget to add %'s for spaces etc
+* Add an option to find by fullname http://localhost:5000/users/search/Nina Pulgar (don't forget to add %'s for spaces etc
+* Add resources to change Employee Name
+* Add resource to change Project Name?
 * Change all the Mongoose find() to use lean()
 * Org chart functionality: who is your manager, who are your direct reports